Brockport High School increases police presence after finding ‘non-credible’ threat on bathroom wall

 BROCKPORT, N.Y.
-(WROC) — Officials from the Brockport Central School District said Wednesday that a threatening statement was written on a girls’ bathroom wall inside Brockport High School.
+(WROC) — Brockport Central School District officials announced Wednesday that there will be increased police presence after the discovery of a non-credible threat.

-BCSD officials said that they immediately notified the Monroe County Sheriff’s Office upon discovery of the statement and MCSO investigators deemed the threat non-credible after a thorough investigation.
+Authorities were called to the district’s high school where they located graffiti written in the girl’s bathroom.
+The Monroe County Sheriff’s Office deemed the message non-credible after a thorough investigation.

 BCSD officials added that they will have an increase in police presence on campus and at the high school for the remainder of the week out of an abundance of caution and safety for students, staff, and visitors.